apinf/openapi-designer/CHARTER.md

 ## Out of scope
 * Dynamic validation of the output with 3rd party solutions
+* Uploading to any other servers except Open API space

 ## Stakeholders
 * APInf API management platform and company